ACM-FE/D5/Concept Document.md

 numbersections: true
 abstract: "Nikola Tesla, genius inventor and master engineer is fighting his way through the zombie apocalypse, hoping to reach and kill his arch-rival, Thomas Edison.
 He must use his tools and inventions to solve puzzles and fight zombies."
 ---
+### A Brief Note on Cutting Corners:
+We are *on the clock*.
+We cannot afford to make a finished game, so we are making a ***DEMO***.
+As this paragraph is being written, we are exactly 1 week into the project, with 6 weeks left.

+We are making **one, *maybe* two** levels, and polishing them to be as high-quality as possible.

 # Style
 The game is set in the apocalypse, and it has to *feel* like it.
 The world is in disarray, and survivors are few and far between.
 Make it feel **abandoned**.
 Make it feel **hostile**.
 Draw on *Hostile Architecture*, as well as video game influences like *The Last of Us* or *Bioshock*.